-In addition, “Brain tumor will usually affect an entire arm or leg; sometimes weakness or numbness,” says John M. Abrahams, MD, with Brain and Spine Surgeons of New York, chief of neurosurgery at Northern Westchester Hospital, and founder of the Westchester Neuroscience Research Foundation which is studying the genomic profile of malignant brain tumors.
+In addition, “Brain tumor will usually affect an entire arm or leg; sometimes weakness or numbness,” says John M. Abrahams, MD, chief of neurosurgery at Northern Westchester Hospital, and founder of the Westchester Neuroscience Research Foundation which is studying the genomic profile of malignant brain tumors.

 When a brain tumor affects the foot, “The patient will usually experience a clumsy or ‘dead’ limb that does not do what they expect; they may drag the leg or have a limp arm.”

 When people present to a doctor with foot drop, many tests may be given, since this malady can have so many causes from so many different kinds of conditions such as diabetes, a herniated disc, nerve injury from athletics and lymphoma affecting the sciatic nerve.

 “ALS is purely motor affecting strength and not sensation, and both are present without pain,” says Dr. Abrahams.